 Alfred Garrievich Schnittke

 Collected Works.
 Critical edition based on the composer's archive materials.
 Series VI.
 Chamber Works.
 Volume 1.
 Works for Violin and Piano, Solo Violin and Solo Viola.
 Part 2.
 Sonata ¹ 1 for violin and piano.
+The 2nd edition, revised.
 Piano score and part

 The publication of Alfred Schnittke’s Collected Works is a joint project of the Compozitor Publishing House Saint-Petersburg, the Schnittke family archive and the Alfred Schnittke Archive at Goldsmiths College, University of London.
 This critical edition is intended for performers, scholars and music lovers interested in Schnittke and his music.
 Its main purpose is to provide them with access to his scores, which are not readily available in Russia or elsewhere.
 All the scores have been checked against Schnittke’s manuscripts and existing publications of his music and have been edited by leading performers who collaborated with the composer.